ryantd42/NY-Legislative-Git/2023/A1057C-2023/bill.md

   (1) CLEAR AND CONSPICUOUS;
   (2) BY E-MAIL, TEXT MESSAGE, OR OTHER APPROPRIATE  MEANS  OF  COMMUNI- CATION; AND
- A. 1057--B  6
+ A. 1057--C  6

   (3)  SENT  WITHIN TWENTY-FOUR HOURS AFTER THE FRAUD BAN, OR AT A LATER TIME IF THE SERVICE HAS DETERMINED, BASED ON AN  ANALYSIS  OF  EFFECTIVE MESSAGING,  THAT  A  DIFFERENT  TIME  IS MORE EFFECTIVE, BUT IN NO EVENT LATER THAN THREE DAYS AFTER THE FRAUD BAN.
-  (C)  AN ONLINE DATING SERVICE SHALL NOT BE LIABLE TO ANY PERSON, OTHER THAN THE STATE OF NEW YORK,  FOR DISCLOSING TO ANY MEMBER  THAT  IT  HAS BANNED  A  MEMBER,  THE  USER  NAME  OR ACCOUNT IDENTIFIER OF THE BANNED MEMBER, OR THE REASONS FOR THE ONLINE DATING SERVICE'S DECISION  TO  BAN SUCH  MEMBER  IN  ACCORDANCE WITH THIS SUBDIVISION WHERE SUCH DISCLOSURE DOES NOT CONTAIN THE PERSONALLY IDENTIFYING INFORMATION OF  THE  PERSON.
+  (C) AN ONLINE DATING SERVICE SHALL NOT BE LIABLE TO ANY MEMBER WHO HAS AN ACCOUNT OR PROFILE THAT IS THE SUBJECT OF A FRAUD BAN, FOR DISCLOSING TO  ANY  MEMBER  THAT IT HAS BANNED THE MEMBER, THE USER NAME OR ACCOUNT IDENTIFIER OF THE BANNED MEMBER, OR THE REASONS FOR  THE  ONLINE  DATING SERVICE'S  DECISION  TO BAN SUCH MEMBER IN ACCORDANCE WITH THIS SUBDIVI- SION WHERE SUCH DISCLOSURE DOES NOT CONTAIN THEIR PERSONALLY IDENTIFYING INFORMATION.
- AN  ONLINE  DATING SERVICE ALSO SHALL NOT BE LIABLE TO ANY PERSON, OTHER THAN THE STATE OF NEW YORK, FOR THE DECISIONS REGARDING WHETHER TO BAN A MEMBER, OR HOW OR WHEN TO NOTIFY A MEMBER PURSUANT TO THIS SUBDIVISION.
-  (D) THIS SECTION DOES NOT DIMINISH OR ADVERSELY AFFECT THE PROTECTIONS FOR ONLINE DATING SERVICES THAT ARE AFFORDED IN 47 USC 230.
+  (D) THIS SECTION DOES NOT DIMINISH OR ADVERSELY AFFECT THE PROTECTIONS FOR ONLINE DATING SERVICES THAT ARE AFFORDED  IN  47  USC  230,  OR  ANY RIGHTS OR PROTECTIONS OTHERWISE PROVIDED TO A CONSUMER IN LAW.
   §  2.
 This  act  shall take effect on the sixtieth day after it shall have become a law.